Bukhari-work/companyProfile/src/content/news/Efforts to Improve Financial Independence of PUBLIC Hospitals.md

 title: "Efforts to Improve Financial Independence of PUBLIC Hospitals: Recommendations for Policy Improvement"
 description: We're thrilled to announce the launch of our latest innovative project, set to revolutionize the industry.
 subtitle: A groundbreaking initiative pushing the boundaries of technology.
-image:
+images:
+  - src: '/images/news/Efforts to Improve Financial Independence of PUBLIC Hospitals 1.webp'
+    alt: Image of the Event
+  - src: '/images/news/Efforts to Improve Financial Independence of PUBLIC Hospitals 2.webp'
+    alt: Image of the Event
-  src: '/images/news/Efforts to Improve Financial Independence of PUBLIC Hospitals 3.webp'
+  - src: '/images/news/Efforts to Improve Financial Independence of PUBLIC Hospitals 3.webp'
+    alt: Image of the Event
+  - src: '/images/news/Efforts to Improve Financial Independence of PUBLIC Hospitals 4.webp'
     alt: Image of the Event
 date: 2025-06-19T10:00:00Z
 authors:
 - putu-mas-dewi-pratiwi